CASE FILE #BLPD-1881-08-10-001

 Indictment

-Sarah Jane Robinson and accomplices indicted for multiple murders.
+Sarah Jane and accomplices indicted for the murders of William and Lizzie.

 Feb 11, 1888